Zettex/JustBlog/README.md

-# A simple blog application that functions as a mini-social network.
+# A simple blog that functions as a mini-social network.

 ## Technologies:
 - ASP.NET MVC